On the dimension of the $p$-Bergman spaces: Infinite Dimensionality of p -Bergman Spaces

 \begin{proof} Making a linear change of coordinates, consider $T$ to be the projection $z \mapsto z_1$.
 Although $p$-Bergman spaces are not preserved by biholomorphisms, they are isomorphic to some weighted $p$-Bergman space.
 As $T(\Omega)$ has a non-polar complement, the result follows from theorem \ref{th:pOT} above. \end{proof}

 Now we seek to extend holomorphic functions defined on hypersurfaces that are seen as complex analytic subvarieties of the pseudoconvex domains with estimates.
-The main ingredient in the next result is the following result of Ohsawa (see Theorem 1.1 in \cite{ohsawa2017extension}, or Theorem 7 in \cite{boudreaux2021dimension}): \begin{Theorem}[\textbf{Ohsawa '17}] Let $G \subset \mathbb{C}^M$ be pseudoconvex, $\phi \in PSH(G)$, and $g \in \mathcal{O}(G)$ be such that $\mathbb{C} \setminus g(G)$ is non-polar.
-Moreover, suppose $dg$ is not identically zero on every irreducible component of $Y=g^{-1}(\{0\})$.
+The main ingredient in the next result is the following result of Ohsawa (see Theorem 1.1 in \cite{ohsawa2017extension}, or Theorem 7 in \cite{boudreaux2021dimension}): \begin{Theorem}[\textbf{Ohsawa '17}] Let $G \subset \mathbb{C}^M$ be pseudoconvex, $\phi \in PSH(G)$, and $g \in \mathcal{O}(G)$ be such that $0 \in g(G)$, and $\mathbb{C} \setminus g(G)$ is non-polar.
+Moreover, suppose the restriction of $dg$ on any irreducible component of $Y=g^{-1}(\{0\})$ is not identically zero.
 Then for any holomorphic $(M-1)$-form $F$ on $Y_0:= Y \setminus \text{sing}(Y)$ with

 there exists a holomorphic $M$-form $\tilde{F}$ on $G$ such that $\tilde{F} = dg \wedge F$ at any point of $Y_0$ and

 \end{Theorem}